katehret/compinion/README.md

 # Compinion: Analysing complexity and subjectivity

 ## Replication data and scripts for: Ehret, Katharina and Maite Taboada (in preparation).
 The interplay of complexity and subjectivity in opinionated discourse.
-To be submitted to: XXX
+To be submitted to: Discourse Studies.

 This repository contains the following resources: